7innovations/FixU-Mobile-Development/README.md

   - Data is processed through a machine learning model deployed on the cloud.
   - Users receive detailed diagnostic results based on their inputs.

-- **Event Management**
-  - Displays upcoming and finished events in a user-friendly RecyclerView.
-  - Users can mark events as favorites and manage their preferences.
+- **Notes with Reminder**
+  - the user can create a note by pressing a floating action botton.
+  - Display a list of notes that have been created by the user and stored in the on-cloud database.
+  - Enable or disable daily reminders for mental health activities.
+  - Set custom reminder times.

 - **Dark Mode Support**
   - Toggle between light and dark themes with a Material Switch.
   - Theme preferences are saved and applied automatically when the app restarts.

-- **Reminders**
-  - Enable or disable daily reminders for mental health activities.
-  - Set custom reminder times.

 - **Bottom Navigation Bar**
-  - Intuitive navigation for Home, Events, and Profile sections.
+  - Intuitive navigation for Home, Diagnose, notes, and Profile sections.

 ## Technical Specifications

 - **Languages and Frameworks**: Kotlin, Android Studio, Retrofit, Room Database.
 - **UI Libraries**: Material Design, Glide for image loading.
-- **Theme Management**: Material3 with Base.Theme.DiEvent.
+- **Theme Management**: Material3 with Base.Theme.fixu.
 - **Data Storage**: Room Database (local) and Cloud API for question and answer processing.
-- **Machine Learning**: Depressive state detection using a custom-trained ML model.
+- **Machine Learning**: Depressive state detection using a custom-trained on-cloud ML model.
 - **Cloud Integration**: Cloud-deployed APIs for data processing.

 ## Project Structure